|Page Type:||Trip Report|

 The next morning, we did some camp chores and then hiked up to the cirque to scope out the route for the next day’s climb.
 What an incredible place!
 You could spend weeks climbing all of the routes on the peaks in the cirque around Gannett Peak and it will have been time well spent.

 From the top of the buttress, it’s an easy hike across the Gooseneck Glacier to reach the infamous bergshrund that guards the slope leading up to the Gooseneck Ridge.
-At least I thought it would be an easy hike.
+At least, I thought it would be an easy hike.
 One of my legs poked through a snow bridge in the middle of the glacier.
 When I pulled it out and looked down into the hole, I saw the dark, emptiness of a bottomless chasm.
 Not knowing how wide the crevasse was, I moved to the side as gingerly and quickly as I could.
-(I wasn’t roped!)
-Whew, that was a close call.
+(We weren’t roped!)
+Whew, that was unnerving!

 The summit ridge is fairly long and our path continued to alternate between rock and snow, with some significant exposure above the east face of Gannett.
 We finally reached the summit blocks at 11:30am which rise above the glacial cap of Gannett Peak.
 Time to celebrate!
 We stayed up there until 1pm when some distant thunder and rain told us it was time to head back.
 As though to say farewell, it started to snow briefly just as we were leaving.